 The serious business travelers get into the habit of enjoying their destinations – whether they are NYC or Minot, ND (yes, I’ve been there…cool town).
 They soak in what they can when they can.

 Travel can brutal at times.
 You will have delays, you’ll be tired, you’ll get stuck in a middle seat sometimes.
 Sometimes there’s nothing you can do.
 There are things beyond your control (it’s just part of the darkside of regular business travel).
 So just roll w/ it.
 I’ve been stuck in a middle seat for 6 hours on the way back from JFK.
 It’s terrible, for sure.
 But it doesn’t last forever.
 I’ve also done that same flight in first class.

 No need to lose your ever-loving-mind because you had to store your backpack under your seat for the flight back from SLC to SAN.
 Remember, nothing lasts forever.
 The seasoned business travel has developed a habit of rolling with the punches – the good ones and the bad ones!

 Habit #7: They are always looking to improve their travel game!

 It’s our job to travel.
 And we enjoy it or we wouldn’t do it.
 While it’s not always glamorous and often a grind, we still do it because it’s our job.
 And we are always on the hunt for that next idea or tip to improve our game.
 Anything that will shave a few minutes off a hassle we might run into, or ease our comfort.

-If you want to take your business travel life to the next level, these are some of the habits you need to develop.
+If you want to take your business travel life to the next level, these are some of the habits you may want to consider developing.
 By implementing the seven habits of the highly effective business traveler you will decrease your travel hassle and increase your travel pleasure!
-For more tips and tricks, don’t forget to check out my 41 Travel Hacks Ever Business Traveler Needs to Know article or The 7 Habits of the Healthy Business Traveler: How to Stay Healthy While Traveling for Business.